coreeng/core-platform-docs/content/p2p/_index.md

 wasting time on CI/CD tooling setup.
 All your custom logic should be added to your Makefile rather than directly in GitHub actions.

+### Pipeline as a contract

+* The P2P is the contract that every application agrees to adhere to for continuous delivery
+* It is *light touch* in that it doesn't mandate many steps, just the most important types of testing
+  * You can use whatever tools you want from each stepk

+## Quality Gates

+The P2P consists of the following quality gates:

+* Local: What you can do on the local build agent.
+The output of the local quality gate is a versioned, immutable artifact.
+   * Unit tests
+   * Static verification
+* Fast Feedback: What you can do in a few minutes
+   * Deployed stubbed tests
+* Extended Tests
+* Once a version has been promoted from Extended tests it is ready for production

 ## Automatic GH Action authentication